Sunday, October 6, 2024

 The Anesthetized Life of the Metaverse

 Yet I can't help but wonder...what have we lost in this era of accessible, easy relief?
 When these substance interventions fail us - which they sometimes do - when the pain remains, do we even know how to live?
-Do we have the Resilience, Grit or Perseverance to endure?
+Do we have the Resilience, Grit, or Perseverance to endure?
 Do we know how to bear up under that which seems unbearable?

-Pharmaceuticals and embalming aren't the only ways we anesthetize and soften the reality of life.
+But pharmaceuticals and embalming aren't the only ways we anesthetize and soften the reality of life.
 We have grown accustomed to cleanliness, to whitewashing, to ease, in many facets of life.
 We hop in our cars for an effortless journey to the grocery store where very little exertion lands us a cart full of fresh and already-prepared food.
 We cook that food over a fire we summon with the push of a button, then tidy up with clean water that streams into the very room where the mess is.
 Our most foul excretions are immediately spirited away to the underground depths as if they never existed.
 Our facial blemishes are magically masked with any number of cosmetics.
 Clothes show up ready-to-wear in boxes dropped conveniently near our front door.
 When we soil them, machines clean them with little effort on our part.

 Since the Industrial Revolution, we have moved further and further from SOURCES of things.
 We are distanced from the land that produces our food.
 We are distanced from the bodies of water that keep us clean and hydrated.
 We are distanced from the mechanics of our machines.
 Indeed, as technology advances, more and more specialization is needed to understand the physical world we interact with.
 But as we abandon the source, we lose understanding of how our world works (see Matthew Crawford's wonderful philosophical musings on this in Shop Craft as Soul Craft and The World Beyond Your Head.).
 This distancing breeds unfamiliarity.
-We've lost connection with the created world.
+We're losing connection with the created world.
 We are out of touch with the materiality, the physicality of our lives.

 Here's the thing.
-The stuff we can do with new technology is SUPER cool.
+So much of what we can do with new technology is SUPER cool.
 I'm blown away by what is being discovered, learned, built, and added to the world of our experiences.
 There are some amazing, redemptive, and FUN applications for these innovations!
 But I can't shake my discomfort with the language of "embodiment."
 As humans made in the image of a Trinitarian God (communal by nature) who took on flesh (embodied presence), we are designed to live and experience life in and through our flesh and bone bodies, not through a curated ethereal disembodied experience.
 In REAL life, being physically present with someone experiencing deep physical pain is gut-wrenching.
 It doesn't need "vivifying."
 It can't be escaped.
 The person in pain doesn't need the "feeling of presence" but ACTUAL presence.
 In a 3D universe, I can be "present" with you while you suffer and not FEEL your suffering.
 I can pretend to share in it without any consequence to my own person.
 And without the benefit of helping you bear that burden.

 I'm reminded of this quote from Buechner's The Hungering Dark: